The ancient villages of Greece are true hidden gems in a country that has attracted tourists for many decades.

 The ancient villages of Zagori

-In the Pindus mountains in Epirus, nestled amongst pine forests, are the ancient villages of the Zagori region.
+In the Pindus mountains in Epirus nestled amongst pine forests are the ancient villages of the Zagori region.

 The region is surrounded by two national parks filled with unique and endangered species; hiking and canoeing are favorite pastimes for those who visit the region.

-Here you will find untouched villages such as Vradeto, where a popular activity is climbing the 3,937 feet of stone steps that until 1973 provided the only access to the town.
+Here, you will find untouched villages such as Vradeto, where a popular activity is climbing the 3,937 feet of stone steps that until 1973 provided the only access to the town.

-Afterward, be sure to reward yourself with traditional Greek food at one of its family-run taverns.
+Afterwards, be sure to reward yourself with traditional Greek food at one of its family-run taverns.